myatktun/myatktun.github.io/_sources/C.rst

 * `Bit Shifting`_, `Extract Bits`_, `Set Bits`_, `Clear Bits`_, `Toggle Bits`_, `Flip Bits`_
 * manipulate specific bits within a data structures, by using bitwise operations to extract, set, clear, or toggle individual bits or groups of bits
+* bit positions are 0-based in most languages

 Bit Shifting
 ------------